miniyk2012/go-tutorials/topics/interface/readme.md

 ```
 You don't need to declare `type Int implements Something` like the way you will do in Java.
 This makes interface in Go less verbose and gives a dynamic language feeling.
 But this is not the key point.

-I believe there are 3 important applications of this feature.
+## There are 3 important applications of this feature.
 __0. Interfaces with same methods are the same interface.__
 ```
 type A interface {